Stinoo01/TEPs_Differential_Centrality_Measures/README.md

 This repository contains the code for the analysis of differential centrality measures in tumor educated platelets

+The folder `Data` contains the data counts used in this study.
+It is possible to download original raw data to the respective GEO series.

 The file `main.R` contains the code for conducting the analysis and creating train and test data.

 The file `randomization.ipynb` contains the code for randomization of AUC values.